Aiven-Open/klaw-docs/docs/HowTo/environments.md

 Klaw is associated with a
 cluster and there are three types of environments available:

-- Kafka
+- Apache Kafka
 - Schema Registry
-- Kafka Connect
+- Apache Kafka Connect

 ## Prerequisite